mfawzysami/miniflow/README.md

 It gives you much more power and control over your pipeline and also gives you completely independent and easy way to express interdependencies between tasks in a workflow.

+## how to install

+Install all dependencies in requirements.txt file associated with this project

+``
+pip install -r requirements.txt
+``

 ## How to use